 About the homophobic jokes, one of them is a word pun that fits perfectly in a 90’s throwback game.
 The other homophobic joke is something that you have to go out of your way to discover.
 Where you have to enable a cheat and go out of bounds to a developer room where slang is displayed.
 So yeah, is this something you should take offense over or not…?
 That’s up to you to decide.

 And that’s everything I wanted to say about the controversy.
 I’m here to review and talk about games.
 I’m not here to write long articles about drama or controversies.
 My mental energy is best to spend elsewhere, like on all the positive things in the world.

 Bombshell, the next queen?

-In Ion Fury, you plays as Shelly “Bombshell” Harrison who earned her codename defusing bombs for the Global Defense Force.
-Then everything changed when the fire squad attacked.
-The fire squad of evil cybernetic cult robots made by the equally evil transhumanist mastermind Dr. Jadus Heskel.
-Now, Shelly has to clean up the Streets of Neo DC that she knows so well.
+In Ion Fury, you play as Shelly “Bombshell” Harrison who earned her codename defusing bombs for the Global Defense Force.
+Then everything changed when the firing squad attacked.
+The firing squad of evil cybernetic cult robots made by the equally evil transhumanist mastermind Dr. Jadus Heskel.
+Now, Shelly has to clean up the streets of Neo DC that she knows so well.